 Not only that, but conversion rates also increase with the frequency that users see an ad in a remarketing campaign.

-As much as we hate to admit it, budget can have a big effect on advertising frequency and distribution channels.
+As much as we hate to admit it, your budget can have a big effect on advertising frequency and distribution channels.
 While it’s best to have a combination of search network and display network ads, sometimes cost can be a limiting factor.

 If your budget is somewhat restricted, it’s best to start off with the search network.